kernelmethod/LSHFunctions.jl/docs/src/index.md

 ## Locality-sensitive hashing
 *Locality-sensitive hashing* (LSH) is a technique for accelerating similarity search that works by using a hash function on the query point ``x`` and limiting similarity search to only those points in the database that experience a hash collision with ``x``.
 The hash functions that are used are randomly generated from a family of *locality-sensitive hash functions*.
 These hash functions have the property that ``Pr[h(x) = h(y)]`` (i.e., the probability of a hash collision) increases the more similar that ``x`` and ``y`` are.

-LSH.jl is a package that provides definitions of locality-sensitive hash functions for a variety of different similarities.
-Currently, LSH.jl supports hash functions for
+LSHFunctions.jl is a package that provides definitions of locality-sensitive hash functions for a variety of different similarities.
+Currently, LSHFunctions.jl supports hash functions for

 - Cosine similarity ([`cossim`](@ref))
 - Jaccard similarity ([`jaccard`](@ref))